ArduPilot/ardupilot_wiki/common/source/docs/common-uavcan-escs.rst

 Logging and Reporting
 ---------------------

-UAVCAN ESCs provide information back to the autopilot which is recorded in the autopilot's onboard log's CESC messages and can be viewed in any :ref:`ArduPilot compatible log viewer <common-logs>`.
+DroneCAN ESCs provide information back to the autopilot which is recorded in the autopilot's onboard log's CESC messages and can be viewed in any :ref:`ArduPilot compatible log viewer <common-logs>`.
 This information includes:

 - Error Count
 - Voltage